massimocandela/bulk-whois-parser/README.md

 const filterFunction = (object) => {
     // A function that returns true or false, used to filter the results
-    // Make this function as selective as possible, since che amount of whois data
+    // Make this function as selective as possible, since the amount of whois data
     // can be overwhelming.
 }